 Awareness concerning eating disorders has increased significantly in recent decades.
 Most people understand that anorexia is a disorder characterized by restricting food intake or the attempt to lose weight by binging and purging.
 However, what is less known is that an eating disorder like anorexia is also considered an addiction.

-Individuals who attempt to manage the symptoms of an addiction or mental health disorder might abuse another addictive substance or behavior.
-When this happens, an individual can struggle with an even more dangerous condition.
+Individuals who attempt to manage addictive behaviors, such as anorexia, might use substances to suppress unwanted feelings of guilt and anxiety.
+When this happens, an individual can struggle with an even more dangerous cycle of destructive behavior.

 Using drugs or alcohol or restricting food intake or taking extreme measures to lose weight, seem like ways for individuals to suppress their internal struggles; however, these behaviors come at a dangerous cost.